 You can run queue jobs in your application right after the installation of the application server.
 Web and GRPC bundles

-service capable of running your tasks using an ephemeral
+come with pre-configured queue service capable of running your tasks using an ephemeral broker.

 are responsible for job payload serialization and execution.
-Use Spiral\Queue\JobHandler
+Use Spiral\Queue\JobHandler to simplify your abstraction

-and perform dependency injection in your handler method invoke
+and perform dependency injection in your handler method invoke:

 namespace App\Jobs;